LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

 ### Configuration

-In order to enable the feature via AC features and site settings, please contact your LivePerson representative.
+This feature requires backend enablement, please contact your LivePerson representative.

 {: .notice}
 **Please note:** For Live Chat you cannot customize the branding of the structured content bubble in the web window view.
 Cards may be branded using the JSON schema only.